henokemp/university-work/digizeit-reflection/digizeit-reflection.md

 --- | ---
 [Marugoto](https://github.com/uzh/marugoto) | The engine on which *Lives in Transit* runs, created specifically for the project.
 Utilizes folder hierarchy and JSON files to create web-pages which can display multimedia content as well as interactive modules.
 [maruval](https://github.com/uzh/marugoto-validator) | A tool written by Daniel McDonald to examine a *Lives in Transit* repository for possible coding errors.
 Runs from the command line and contains multiple utilities.
 [Sublime Text 3](https://www.sublimetext.com/) | Proprietary text editor developed by Sublime HQ.
-For *Feeling the Past* I used the evaluation version of the software on Ubuntu 18.04 LTS.
+For *Feeling the Past* I used the evaluation version on Ubuntu 18.04 LTS.
 [Pencil](https://pencil.evolus.vn/) | Open-source GUI prototyping tool developed by Evolus.
 [GIMP](https://www.gimp.org/) | Open-source image editor developed by The GIMP Development Team.
 [Firefox](https://www.mozilla.org/de/firefox/browsers/) | Open-source web browser developed by the Mozilla Foundation.